-- Do not place a heavy load on the front passenger seat or the seatback table, etc. - Do not attach a commercial seatback table or other heavy item to the back of the front passenger seat. - Do not apply pressure to the front passenger seat by resting hands or legs on the seatback.
+- Double cab models-Do not place a heavy load on the front passenger seat or the seatback table, etc. - Regular cab models with bench seat- Do not place a heavy load on the front passenger seat. - Double cab models-Do not attach a commercial seatback table or other heavy item to the back of the front passenger seat.

+- Do not apply pressure to the front passenger seat by resting hands or legs on the seatback. - Regular cab models with bench seat- Do not use a seat accessory, such as a cushion or seat cover, that covers the seat cushion surface.